-Are you considering signing up for the Chase Sapphire Reserve credit card?
+Are you considering signing up for the card_name credit card?

 This card can be a great addition to your wallet if you travel enough — and use the benefits of this card — to make the annual fee worth your while.